ashanuyangoda/molar_calculator/README.md

 Calculating chemical compunds in a solution.

 ## Example 1:
-    ###    A bottle of dilute hydrochloric acid is 2M.
+        A bottle of dilute hydrochloric acid is 2M.
         What mass of HCL would be disolved in 100cm3 of this acid?

 36.5g/mol
 2M (2 mol/dm3 or 2mol/l)
 100cm3 = 100ml = 0.1 litre or 0.1 dm3

         solute_mass(36.5, 2, 0.1);

-    //finding required solute mass to prepare a solution// solute_mass(molar_mass, required_molarity, solution_volume);
+finding required solute mass to prepare a solution solute_mass(molar_mass, required_molarity, solution_volume);
 Where;
 molar_mass in g/mol
 required_molarity in M or mol/dm3 or mol/l
 solution_volume in litre or dm3
 returns solute_mass in grams (g)

 Example 2:
         A solution of silver nitrate (AgNO3),